Cinema of Brazil

-Brazilian cinema was introduced early in the 20th century but took some time to consolidate itself as a popular form of entertainment.
-The film industry of Brazil has gone through periods of ups and downs, a reflection of its dependency on state funding and incentives.
+Cinema of Brazil refers to the film industry based in Brazil.
+The Brazilian cinema was introduced early in the 20th century but took some time to consolidate itself as a popular form of entertainment.
+Its film industry has gone through periods of ups and downs, a reflection of its dependency on state funding and incentives.

 History

 Early days

 A couple of months after the Lumière brothers' invention, a film exhibition was held in Rio de Janeiro.
 As early as 1898, Affonso Segreto supposedly filmed the Guanabara Bay from the ship Brésil on a return journey from Europe, though some researchers question the veracity of this event as no copy of the film remains.
 He would go on to make documentaries with his brother Paschoal Segreto.

 From the early beginning of the 20th century, as early as 1900 to the year of 1912, Brazilian films had made a major impact on the internal market, which saw an annual production of over one-hundred films.
 In 1908, during a period coined Brazil's "golden age" of Cinema, the country saw its first widely popular film, titled Os Estranguladores, by Antonio Leal.

 An ad of a May 1987 issue of Gazeta de Petrópolis, as shown in 1995 by Jorge Vittorio Capellaro and Paulo Roberto Ferreira, was introduced as the new "birth certificate" of Brazilian cinema, as three short films were advertised: Chegada do Trem em Petrópolis, Bailado de Crenças no Colégio de Andarahy and Ponto Terminal da Linha dos Bondes de Botafogo, Vendo-se os Passageiros Subir e Descer.

-During this "belle-epoque" of Brazilian cinema, when black and white silent films were less costly to produce, most work resulted from the effort of passionate individuals willing to take on the task themselves rather than commercial enterprises.
+During this belle époque of Brazilian cinema, when black and white silent films were less costly to produce, most work resulted from the effort of passionate individuals willing to take on the task themselves rather than commercial enterprises.
 Neither is given much attention by the state, with legislation for the sector being practically non-existent.
 Film theaters only become larger in number in Rio and São Paulo late in the following decade, as power supply becomes more reliable.